Editor's Note: This episode originally aired in July 2013.

-July 4th provides an ideal opportunity to focus on the adventurous life and music of American pianist and composer, Louis Moreau Gottschalk.
+The Fourth of July provides an ideal opportunity to focus on the adventurous life and music of American pianist and composer, Louis Moreau Gottschalk.
 As a concert pianist, Gottschalk was a troubadour of the piano, roaming three continents, as well as Puerto Rico, Cuba and all of the West Indies.
 He was America's great popularizer of the piano.
-His music is considered to be a treasure of the romantic piano literature, and he is the most important pianistic output by any American of the mid-19th century.
+His music is considered to be a treasure of the romantic piano literature.

-Gottschalk returned to the US in 1853 to begin performing in New York.
-It proved to be very lucrative, and embarked on a four-year extensive tour, becoming quite popular.
+Gottschalk returned to the U.S. in 1853 to begin performing in New York.
+It proved to be very lucrative and he embarked on a four-year extensive tour, becoming quite popular.

-In 1857, he disappeared from American view to pursue a more relaxed way of living and composing in Cuba, Puerto Rico, and the West Indies.
-And by 1861, he returned to the US in time for the Civil War.
+In 1857, he disappeared from American view to pursue a more relaxed way of living and composing in Cuba, Puerto Rico and the West Indies.
+By 1861, he returned to the U.S. in time for the Civil War.
 As a Southerner, he proclaimed his Union sympathies and began a nonstop tour of the North, which was extended to the West and Canada.
 He lived his last few years playing in almost every country of South America.
-He is buried in Green-Wood Cemetery in Brooklyn (right).
+He is buried in Green-Wood Cemetery in Brooklyn (pictured at right).

 Gottschalk, Louis Moreau: Manchega, RO 143/Op.
 3 / Alan Feinberg